bitnami/charts/bitnami/keycloak/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 24.1.0

+With this update the metrics service listening port is switched to 9000, the same as the keycloak management endpoint is using.
+This can be changed by setting `metrics.service.ports.http` to a different value, e.g. 8080 like before this change.

 ### To 23.0.0